Cheetahzzzz1/Time-Series/README.md

     3. Critical Values = { -3.447 (1%), -2.869 (5%), -2.571 (10%) }

     4. Conclusion = The high p-value suggests that the time series is not stationary.

+# Interpretation

+1. The time series data exhibits fluctuations but does not show immediate trends.

+2. There is potential seasonality in the data.

+3. The COVID-19 pandemic might have affected the time series data.

+4. The ADF test results indicate that differencing or transformation might be required to make the series stationary.